 In general, we advocate for making the signing process as easy as possible, and that means allowing delegation.
 However, some use cases have a strong need for only a designated party to sign.

-Keep in mind that the setting refers to users in your Adobe Sign account (not everyone at your company).
-It’s possible that your signers will not have Adobe Sign user IDs in your account, and those parties would not be covered by this setting.
+Keep in mind that the setting refers to users in your Acrobat Sign account (not everyone at your company).
+It’s possible that your signers will not have Acrobat Sign user IDs in your account, and those parties would not be covered by this setting.

 - Authority to Sign

-This setting dictates what the default access to sign a document is for the users in your Adobe Sign account.
+This setting dictates what the default access to sign a document is for the users in your Acrobat Sign account.

 In general we recommend allowing everyone to sign by default.
-If you intend to use Adobe Sign for any HR-type purpose, you definitely need to let everyone sign.
+If you intend to use Acrobat Sign for any HR-type purpose, you definitely need to let everyone sign.

 If you elect to deny everyone signing privileges by default, you will need to explicitly enable the signers that do need to sign.